MkhuseliNgetu/Operation-Nocturne-OPN313/README.md

 The purpose of this mod is to celebrate the Metal Gear franchise and its ongoing impact on the video-game world.

-To get started, pick a clone a branch and follow the guide to get started.
+To get started, pick a branch, clone it and follow the guide to get started.

 If there are any issues, please feel free to contact me via direct message or on Nexusmods.